eldridgea/blog/content/post/self-hosted-ebook-management.md

 I had been inconsistent and haphazard about managing my ebook files since I mostly let Amazon do it.
 I'd tried Calibre, Calibre Web, and Kavita but none quite did the trick.

-[Calibre-Web Automated](https://github.com/crocodilestick/Calibre-Web-Automated) was a good solution here.
+[Calibre-Web Automated](https://github.com/crocodilestick/Calibre-Web-Automated) (CWA) was a good solution here.
 All the features of Calibre-Web with some UI improvement and other quality of life features added in.
 And it offered OPDS!
 So this was all good as long as I could find an ereader that worked well with it.

 ## KOReader